 A sample paper is provided below to help you assess your preparedness for the written test.
 Please note that the exact format of the test may vary.

-Interviews will be held in person between 15th to 17th May in the Bharti Building at IIT Delhi.
+Interviews will be held in person on 14th and 15th May in the Bharti Building at IIT Delhi.

-Please see the following link for more information about preparing for the PhD/MS(R) interview.
+Please see the following link for more information about preparing for interviews.